a-imai/XamarinCrashlyticsUpgradeSample/README.md

 If not, add it.
 https://github.com/xamarin/XamarinComponents/issues/956#issuecomment-702037279

-(Honestly, I don't know what to set for build_id.
+(Honestly, I don't know what to set for mapping_file_id.
  1.0 is a sloppy value...)